iosonofabio/singlet/docs/api.rst

 API reference
 =============
 Singlet analysis is centered around the `Dataset` class, which describes a set of samples (usually single cells).
-Each `Dataset` has two main properties:
+Each `Dataset` has three main properties:

-- a `CountsTable` with the counts of genomic features, typically transcripts
+- a :doc:`CountsTable <api/counts_table>` with the counts of genomic features, typically transcripts
-- a `SampleSheet` with the metdata and phenotypic information.
+- a :doc:`SampleSheet <api/samplesheet>` with the sample metdata and phenotypic information.
+- a :doc:`FeatureSheet <api/featuresheet>` with the feature metdata, for instance alternative names and Gene Ontology terms.

+At least one of the three properties must be present.
+In fact, you are perfectly free to set only the feature counts or even, although may be not so useful, only the sample metadata.
 Moreover, a `Dataset` has a number of "action properties" that perform operations on the data:

 - `Dataset.correlations`: correlate feature expressions and phenotypes
+- `Dataset.feature_selection`: select features based on expression patterns
 - `Dataset.dimensionality`: reduce dimensionality of the data including phenotypes
 - `Dataset.cluster`: cluster samples, features, and phenotypes
+- `Dataset.fit`: fit (regress on) feature expression and metadata
 - `Dataset.plot`: plot the results of various analyses

 Supporting modules are useful for particular purposes or internal use only: